blender/blender/doc/python_api/rst/info_gotcha.rst

 Blender defers making the actual calculations until they are needed.

 However, while the script runs you may want to access the updated values.
-In this case you need to call :class:`bpy.types.Scene.update` after modifying values, for example:
+In this case you need to call :class:`bpy.types.ViewLayer.update` after modifying values, for example:

 .. code-block:: python

    bpy.context.object.location = 1, 2, 3
-   bpy.context.scene.update()
+   bpy.context.view_layer.update()

-Now all dependent data (child objects, modifiers, drivers... etc) has been recalculated and is available to the script.
+Now all dependent data (child objects, modifiers, drivers... etc) has been recalculated and is available to the script within active view layer.

 Can I redraw during the script?